Astroner/macros/README.md

 RUN_TESTS(test1, test2)
 ```
 To run multiple test files at once, you need to define **MULTI_TEST** before including [tests.h](https://raw.githubusercontent.com/Astroner/macros/master/tests.h), then you can include different test files and at the end you can use macro **RUN_TESTS** with test identifiers to run tests.

+## Test notes
+ - Basically, if you have only one test file or you do not plan to use **MULTI_TEST** related features, it is not required to include [tests-new.h](https://raw.githubusercontent.com/Astroner/macros/master/tests-new.h)

 ## Printf like functions
 [tests.h](https://raw.githubusercontent.com/Astroner/macros/master/tests.h) provides several macros to define **printf** like functions